P-Y-R-O-B-O-T/DOCKER/DCA.md

 ## DOCKER SERVICE CONFIGURATION
 > [!TIP]
-> Docker listend on a internal unix socket at `/var/run/docker.sock` for IPC
+> Docker listend on a internal unix socket at `/var/run/docker.sock` or `unix:///var/run/docker.sock` for IPC

 > [!IMPORTANT]
 > Unix sockets are only accessable on same machine, they can not beaccessed from other machine